 Chicken is incredibly popular, as it’s an easy source of protein that provides plenty of nutrients and is often inexpensive.
 That popularity doesn’t extend to chicken liver, though.
-Like most organ foods, chicken liver isn’t incredibly popular.
+Like most organ foods, chicken liver isn’t incredibly popular, but is chicken liver good for you?

 That’s not too surprising, is it?
 The idea of eating an animal’s organs can seem incredibly odd and not remotely appealing.
 Then there’s the experience of eating liver, as it has a distinct flavor and texture, that many people can’t stand.